kaiyuanshe/osschat/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+## Staging

+We are current DevOps the master branch from the repo to Heroku under the protection of Travis CI.

+You can visit the staging system at http://chachabot.com (Temporary domain name, to be changed to Kaiyuanshe)

 ## Meeting Notes

 Let's try to switch to the google docs... becasue the qq docs are too many bug...